EDMONDS CC SEEKS SOFTBALL HEAD COACH

 - Strong organizational, management and communication skills with attention to detail;

 - Able to attend practice/ training sessions at anytime of day on the campus of Edmonds College, and use personal transportation to travel to meetings and for scouting student-athletes;

 - Ability to demonstrate key technical competencies;

 - Hold coaching licenses/certificates from qualified association(s), and plan for continuing education;

 Physical Work Environment

-Work is typically performed in the gymnasium, or in the weight room.
+Work is typically performed in the gymnasium, on Triton Field outside, or in the weight room.
 Duties require standing/walking for long periods of time, the ability to demonstrate techniques associated with the sport, and lifting materials in excess of 25 pounds.
 The ability to communicate clearly is essential.
 Personal transportation is needed to travel to meetings and for scouting talent.
 This position also requires driving vans to games.